 4. Make Your Own Memories

 The earrings, necklace, or bracelet that you wear during your union will carry memories.
 When you borrow jewelry, you have to give it back.
 Keep the memories that you make.
-You can wear those pearl earrings on your anniversary and smile with recollection!
+You can wear those pearl or gold earrings on your anniversary and smile with recollection!

 Some might say that borrowing jewelry is an honor.
 Be sure that you know what you are getting into before you agree to wearing a borrowed accessory along with your perfect wedding dress!
 If you feel that borrowing jewelry from family is a good idea, I’d love to hear your reasoning!
 Please leave a comments below.